 It now behaves in exactly the same fashion, whether the statement is issued on the same SQL node that is writing the binary log, or on a different SQL node in the same cluster.

 ndb_log_bin default.
-Beginning with NDB 8.0.16, the default value of the
+NDB 8.0 changes the default value of the

 Dynamic transactional resource allocation.
-Allocation of resources in the transaction corrdinator (see The DBTC Block) is now performed using dynamic memory pools.
+Allocation of resources in the transaction coordinator is now performed using dynamic memory pools.
 This means that resource allocation determined by data node configuration parameters such as

 TransactionBufferMemoryis now done in such a way that, if the load represented by each of these parameters is within the target load for all such resources, others of these resources can be limited so as not to exceed the total resources available.